 Media: Debra has served as an expert resource for major media in North America and worldwide.
 Her television credentials include FOX TV, CBC, GLOBAL TV, CTV, CITY TV and SHAW TV.
 She has appeared on XM/SIRIUS Satellite Radio as well as numerous local, national and syndicated radio programs in Canada and the United States.

-In addition, she has been interviewed by the Associated Press and the Canadian Press, and her work has received worldwide coverage in such newspapers as USA TODAY, THE NEW YORK TIMES, THE LOS ANGELES TIMES, THE WASHINGTON POST, THE CHINA POST, THE DAILY MAIL, THE DAILY TELEGRAPH, THE TORONTO STAR, THE EPOCH TIMES, THE INTERNATIONAL HERALD TRIBUNE, THE NATIONAL POST, SUN and other local, national and international newspapers.
+In addition, she has been interviewed by the Associated Press and the Canadian Press, and her work has received worldwide coverage in such newspapers as USA TODAY, THE NEW YORK TIMES, THE LOS ANGELES TIMES, THE WASHINGTON POST, THE DAILY MAIL, THE DAILY TELEGRAPH, THE TORONTO STAR, THE INTERNATIONAL HERALD TRIBUNE, THE NATIONAL POST, SUN and other local, national and international newspapers.

 Debra has also been seen in such popular web destinations as TODAY.com, CafeMom.com, canada.com, CBS.com, msn.com, the Loop by Sympatico, News.com.au (Australia), USA TODAY’s “Happily Ever After” book reviews blog, AskMen.com, SheKnows.com and others.
 Her articles have been syndicated to multiple web portals.

 Credentials: Debra holds a law degree and is a trained mediator.
 She also holds a Bachelor of Arts, with distinction.
 She is a member of the Writers’ Union of Canada.